OpenGATE/Gate/docs/compilation_instructions.rst

 Pytorch is usually used via a Python module, but here we need an additional library named 'libtorch' that will be used by Gate during compilation.

 To download 'libtorch', go to https://pytorch.org at the section QUICK START LOCALLY, and select PyTorch Build stable, Your OS, Package libtorch, Language C++, your CUDA version if you have CUDA installed on your computer or None if you want to use only your CPU (Note: GATE is currently using only CPU with libtorch).
-Then download the zip file (cxx11 ABI) and unziped somewhere on your disk.
+Then download the zip archive.
+For Linux platform you can choose between Pre-cxx11 ABI or cxx11 ABI versions according to your gcc version.
+If you cannot compile (or link) Gate with the former version, try the latter version.
+Finally unziped somewhere on your disk.
 No compilation required here.

 Then, during the installation of Gate (next section) use the following option to set the path to libtorch ::